alxndrTL/Landing-Starships/README.md

 ​		Concerning hyperparameters, I used a three-layers neural network (2 hidden layers of 128 units), a learning rate of 3.0E-4 and a batch size of 64 (and then increased it later at 128).
 For more information, please see the configuration files.

 ​		The algorithm used was used "as is" and didn't get tweaked.
 Also, the hyperparameters were almost the default ones, and I didn't really got the modify them to get results in the first place.
 This is something very important as this shows the ease of use of PPO.
-However, more hyperparameters-tuning was required (and still is) to make the learning more stable.
+However, more hyperparameter tuning was required (and still is) to make the learning more stable.